Live Sessions EP (Dami Im EP)

 Live Sessions EP is the third extended play by Australian singer Dami Im, released on 11 January 2019 by Sony Music Australia.
 Upon announcement, Im said "I love performing my songs live.
 It's the only time I can connect with each person on such an intimate level as I share the deepest parts of me."
 Pre-orders of the EP came with the instant-grat track "Dreamer".

 The EP will be supported by the "Dreamer Tour" commencing in August 2019.

+The EP includes an original track titled, "Dreamer" co-written by Im.
+The song is about her frustrations with the Sony Label, unknown to them at the time.